Image

 At DFW Airport, passengers will need PreCheck, the expedited-screening service sold by the Transportation Security Administration, and an American Airlines mobile app to use the facial-recognition technology.

-Patchy rain nearby, with a high of 99 and low of 77 degrees.
-Cloudy in the morning, sunny in the afternoon, partly cloudy during the evening, clear overnight.
+Patchy rain nearby, with a high of 83 and low of 65 degrees.
+Don't forget your umbrella!
+Partly Cloudy during the morning, sunny in the afternoon, patchy rain nearby in the evening, clear overnight.